The relationship between Core Curriculum and college preparedness

 Historically, a dual educational system included vocational and college-bound tracks.
 Core curriculum is meant to bridge the gap between these tracks.

-The conundrum: By forcing a standard (and harder) curriculum on all students, many students fall even farther behind, get discouraged and ultimately drop out.
+By forcing a standard (and harder) curriculum on all students, many students fall even farther behind, get discouraged and ultimately drop out.

 Case study: Algebra